davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 Unless otherwise notified, all labs will be held in **Maxwell Dworkin, room B127**

-### Final Project (inst builds & fest)

-Students must complete a final project (see Assignments for details).
-This will conclude with a presentation that will take the place during the time allotted for the GENED 1080 final exam (since there is no final exam for this class): Wednesday, December 11 at 2:00pm (room TBA).

-Towards  the  end  of  the  semester,  groups  of  students  will  participate  in  a  collaborative  project related to the topics we have explored in the course.
-This is open-ended, but will generally involve one or more of the following topics:
-- design, fabrication, and analysis of a musical device or system (in either software or hard-ware);
-- composition using principles discussed in class; and/or
-- the exploration of a historical or scientific musical event or phenomena.

-It is expected that each member of the group will successfully contribute to the project as a whole, depending on their expertise and/ or area of interest.
-Groups will be expected to present periodic updates throughout the latter portion of the semester, as well as create a final demonstration and report on their project.
-More details will be provided later in the course.
-In past offerings of the course, the final project has been a highlight and we encourage you to let your curiosity guide you and take advantage of the varied expertise of the teaching staff!

 ### Course website
 Please use the course website on Canvas as your first resource for course materials and communications.
 Updates will be made daily as appropriate – it is essential that you check the website periodically.
 Posts will include lecture notes, interesting websites, course announcements, hand-outs, exercises and assignments, as well as info on the various tools used in the class.
 We will be using a Jupyter hub (Python) on Canvas with pre-cooked code for you to explore various topics we introduce in class.
 No coding experience is necessary.
 Your experience with Python will be guided by your interest to learn more about it.